Kim Richards From ‘RHOBH’ Ordered To Pay $266,000 To Woman Who Says The Housewife’s Pit Bull Bit Her

 Worst of all, Kim told Sanderson to lie and say that a stray dog was the cause of her injuries.
 She refused to call 911 unless Sanderson agreed to go along with the lie.

-Sanderson eventually sought compensation through a lawsuit for “emotional distress, cosmetic surgery and medical bills,” detailed People.
+Sanderson eventually sought compensation through a lawsuit for “emotional distress, cosmetic surgery, and medical bills,” detailed People.

 The attack on Sanderson also increased tensions between Kyle and Kim.
 In fact, Kyle publicly blamed Kim completely for the pit bull’s behavior, according to the Blast.
 She said that she had no idea that Kingsley was living at the condo where the attack took place.
 Kyle even said that she believed the pit bull had been given away in November 2014 after the dog attacked her daughter.